erictt/computer-science-learning/computational-thinking/lecture-9.md

 [TOC]

 * This lecture is talking about how to find the mean of population with Standard Error(SE) and Standard Error of The Means(SEM).
-And how to  decide the sample size to represent the population with CV.
+And how to  decide the sample size to represent the population with Confidence Interval(CI).

 ## Sampling and Standard Error